CyberSafe-Labs/CyberLang/README.md

 # CyberLang
-A JavaScript Interpreted Closed-Source Programming Language
+A JavaScript Interpreted Open-Source Programming Language

 How to Use?
 You can Read the docs on the editor page
 Or
 Use the examples

-As for now CyberLang is currently closed-source
+CyberLang Is **now open source!**

+The jzap folder contains the interpreter and the web contains the user interface hosted at http://www.cybersafe.eztro.com/cyberlang